NEGOTIATING HELL: a sequel to CS Lewis' "Screwtape Letters." Ch 20: Is God our Vending machine?

 “It’s been a long day for you, and you’ve discerned much.
 There is more coming your way tomorrow.
 Will you come and tell me how it’s going, everyday?”
 God requested.
 She nodded her fiat.
 They headed inside.

 Hmmm, Mary thought again.
 In church and Catechism books, she never saw fallen angels with books.
 What adventure did God have in store for her now?
 Wait a minute.
-How could she complete an assignment where everyone must read and sign a written contract?
+How could she complete an assignment where parties must read and sign a written contract?

 <See below links to start at the beginning or for Chapter 18: “Same evening, different place or the mindless are meeting” >